Gundars/releaser/README.md

                ''``
 ```

-Releaser is an automated semantic release version manager for CLI and PHP applications
+Releaser is an automated semantic release version manager for PHP applications

 It is intended to save time on individuals and companies  - release all your repositories in a minute!